Fordham–St. John's rivalry

 To a certain extent a contention between the schools goes beyond sports.
 As the two largest Catholic universities in the region, containing the two largest green campuses in New York City, the institutions can be considered similar in look.

 The friendly friction is said to have started in the 19th century when both schools were known as St. John's College.
-Fordham was founded as the third oldest university in New York City by coadjutor bishop (later archbishop) of the Diocese of New York, John Hughes and named after Saint John the Baptist in 1841 as a seminary that was run by the Vincentians.
-When Hughes wished to expand and open a men's college, the Vincentians did not wish to pursue that avenue for the Provincial who saw having the seminarians teaching in the college as a distraction to the young men studying for the priesthood.
-Wishing to staff the seminary and a college, Hughes removed the Vincentians priest and invited the Jesuits to open the men's college.
+Fordham was founded as the third oldest university in New York City by coadjutor bishop (later archbishop) of the Diocese of New York, John Hughes and named after Saint John the Baptist in 1841 as a seminary that was run by diocesan clerics.
+When Hughes wished to expand and open a men's college, the clerics did not wish to pursue that avenue for the Provincial who saw having the seminarians teaching in the college as a distraction to the young men studying for the priesthood.
+Wishing to staff the seminary and a college, Hughes removed the Vincentian priests and invited the Jesuits to open the men's college.
 The school, located in the Fordham section of The Bronx was deeded over to the Jesuits in 1847.
 In 1868, in the Bedford-Stuyvesant section of Brooklyn, Brooklyn Bishop John Loughlin invited the Vincentian Fathers to found a separate seminary for the young Brooklyn Diocese as well as St. John's College, both named after Saint John the Baptist.
 The Vincentians accepted.
 In 1907 the Jesuit school was charted to be a university and the St. John's College name was dropped to use the town where it was located in the name, a practice common to Jesuit schools.
 Thus the Vincentian school (chartered as a full university in 1933) became the area's only "St. John's."
 The university moved to the Hillcrest section of Queens in 1956.
 Although the university is run by the Vincentians, a Dominican priest, Brian Shanley became the President in 2021.
 Fordham, although run by the Jesuits since 1841, now has a lay president Tania Tetlow starting in 2022.